Engel-Lab/PDR/README.md

 2. Choose Input.xlsx file containing the names and sequences of query human protein(s).
 The input file might be created by modifying the example Input.xlsx file found in the package.

-3. Adjust parameter 'Orthologs number' to define how many ortholog proteins to be retrieved by BLAST (default value 250).
+3. Adjust parameter **'Orthologs number'** to define how many ortholog proteins to be retrieved by BLAST (default value 250).

-4. Adjust parameter 'Sequence identity' to define the lower limit of protein identity to the query protein.
+4. Adjust parameter **'Sequence identity'** to define the lower limit of protein identity to the query protein.
 The default value is 80%, which means that only the proteins with sequence identity >80% to the query will be retrieved by BLAST.

-5. Adjust parameter 'Cys conservation' to set the upper limit of cysteine conservation.
+5. Adjust parameter **'Cys conservation'** to set the upper limit of cysteine conservation.
 The default value is 30%, which means that if the query protein contains at least one cysteine residue, which is present in no more than 30% of the aligned orthologs (at the same position), the query will be subjected to further analysis.

-6. Adjust parameter 'Cys primates', which defines the lower limit of primate identity in the conserved orthologues.
+6. Adjust parameter **'Cys primates'**, which defines the lower limit of primate identity in the conserved orthologues.
 The default value is 80%, which means that at least 80% of the orthologous, in which a particular aligned cysteine is conserved, are required to be from primates in order the query to be assigned to the PDR.

 7. Press Start.